varunsridharan/blog.svarun.dev/ckhdhivik008f0js1d2b56pgi.md

 ## Adding Jetbrains Apps To Context Menu

-I have been using [PHPStrom]. for a few years now. and over the years I found it very hard to open a project.  as I need to fire-up the [PHPStrom] App first then using the `File` menu I got to open the project.
+I have been using [PHPStorm]. for a few years now. and over the years I found it very hard to open a project.  as I need to fire-up the [PHPStorm] App first then using the `File` menu I got to open the project.

 For it, I was not that easy as I keep switching from 1 project to another and I like to have 1 project per window. _so I did not use the multiple project feature_

-And at the same time [PHPStrom] or any other app developed by [JetBrains] had no option to open a project via **Context Menu** (menu which displays when we press right-click)
+And at the same time [PHPStorm] or any other app developed by [JetBrains] had no option to open a project via **Context Menu** (menu which displays when we press right-click)

-So I search the internet and found a useful script that can add `PHPStrom` to the context menu in windows
+So I search the internet and found a useful script that can add `PHPStorm` to the context menu in windows

 ### BAT File
 ```bat